Oil & Gas Plans

-WW is urging restraint in two big planning processes
+WW is urging balance and restraint in two big policy documents

-Meanwhile, the BLM’s Colorado River Valley Field Office is working on the final version of its Resource Management Plan.
+Meanwhile, the BLM’s Colorado River Valley Field Office released the final version of its Resource Management Plan in March 2014.
 The office is responsible for 505,000 acres of public land and 707,000 acres of mineral estate in the Roaring Fork, Eagle and Colorado River watersheds.
-This plan will be the guiding document on where, when and how oil and gas development will occur in much of the Thompson Divide and the public lands north and south of the I-70 corridor over the next two decades.
+This plan will be a guiding document on where, when and how oil and gas development will occur in much of the Thompson Divide and the public lands north and south of the I-70 corridor over the next two decades.
 It will also establish priorities and policies for all other “resources” managed by the Colorado River Valley Field Office, including recreation and wildlife.

 Although this is the “final” version of the plan, WW has filed two protests to clarify aspects of the plan relating to oil and gas development and “lands with wilderness characteristics.”
 We’re awaiting a response from the BLM on these.